umadb-io/website/docs/grpc-api.md

 ## Error Response

-The `ErrorResponse` message is used to return errors from the gRPC API.
+An `ErrorResponse` is used to return errors from the gRPC API.

 | Field        | Type                       | Description                              |
 |--------------|----------------------------|------------------------------------------|